Ndzalo/taskConnectProject/README.md

 # taskConnectProject
 Due to some technical challenges, we encountered difficulties pushing our work to GitHub as initially planned.
 As a result, we had to manually combine our contributions before submission.
-We acknowledge this setback and have learned from the experience to improve our collaboration and version control in future projects.
+We acknowledge this setback and have learned from the experience to improve our collaboration and version control in future projects. the first git repo that was used(https://github.com/Teddylikeabear/TaskConnect)

 We appreciate the opportunity to work on this project and are proud of the final product we have created as a team.
 Below is a breakdown of each team member’s contributions.
 🏆 Team Contributions